Ezra-Park/Python-IP-AllowList-Updater/README.md

 4.  **Remove Unwanted IP Addresses:**
     * The script iterates through each `element` (IP address) in the `ip_addresses` list.
     * If an `element` is found within the `remove_list`, it is removed from the `ip_addresses` list using `ip_addresses.remove(element)`.
-    * **Note on Iteration:** While this approach works for small lists, for very large lists, iterating and removing from the same list can be inefficient.
-A more optimized approach for large datasets might involve creating a *new* list that only includes elements not in the `remove_list`.
-(This can be a "Future Improvements" idea!)

 5.  **Convert List Back to String:**
     * The `ip_addresses` list is joined back into a single string, with each IP address separated by a space, using `" ".join(ip_addresses)`.
 This prepares the data for writing back to the file.